Ashkan-Yaldaie/thesis/documents/Thesis.md

 The code basically uploads the captured file to the Google Drive by using the given configuration from the file "uploader.cfg".

-By now the smart home's security system can detect a home intrusion by using the created wireless motion sensor and trigger an alarm, it can then inform the homeowner through an SMS and an email notifications.
+By now the smart home's security system can detect a home intrusion by using the created wireless motion sensor and trigger an alarm, it can then inform the homeowner through an SMS and an email notification.
 It can also capture a video file of the instruction and store it to the internal storage and to the cloud.

 #### Controlling the security system via Bluetooth